microsoft/vscode-wiki/How-to-Contribute.md

 There are three great ways to contribute to the VS Code project: logging bugs, submitting pull requests, and creating suggestions.

 ## Logging Bugs
 To log a bug, just use the GitHub issue tracker.
 Confirmed bugs will be labelled with the `Bug` label.
+Please do a search to see if the issue has been reported already and if not, all of the following are helpful so we can better reproduce the problem.
+* Code the demonstrates the issue
+* Verison of Code
-Please include code to reproduce the issue and a description of what you expected to happen.
+* Description of what you expect to happen
+* Animated GIFs
+* Errors in the Dev Tools (Help | Toggle Developer Tools)

 Don't feel bad if we can't reproduce the issue and ask for more information!